ms-gx/guppy_bcsplit/README.md

 ## Installation

-I saw someone on the Nanopore community unsure of how to use the program so these are some install steps.
+I saw someone on the Nanopore community unsure of how to use the program so these are some install steps that I used.
 Until ```guppy``` can demultiplex files natively (which should be soon), other programs will have to be used.
 If you've already run ```guppy_barcoder``` this script will work for you.
 Thanks to Michael Schmid for making the script.